brockcooper/translate-text-snowflake-external-function/README.md

 1. Set up Github Repo Settings

-In your Github repo, go to settings, Secrets, and add 2 secrets with their respective credentials: `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` .
+In your Github repo, go to settings, Secrets, and add 3 secrets with their respective credentials: `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_DEFAULT_REGION`.
 You will want to use a user that has the appropriate role to deploy a Lambda function and API Gateway using a CloudFormation template.

 2. Push API Gateway and Lambda function to AWS